 The C.13th, Grade I Listed All Saints Church, Great Chesterford, needed a small warm space within the church for use as a crèche and meeting/robing room.
-Kay Pilsbury Thomas Architects, DAC and English Heritage agreed that the East end of the South Aisle presented the best space for this new room.
+We, DAC and English Heritage agreed that the east end of the south aisle presented the best space for this new room.

-The North Aisle already had a lovely Victorian tracery screen into the chancel.
-Being keen to maintain this view and visual interplay between the spaces, we designed a structurally glazed, frameless glass screen which was constructed behind and above this existing oak screen into the Chancel, creating a transparent separation.
+The north aisle already had a lovely Victorian tracery screen into the chancel.
+We were keen to maintain this view and visual interplay between the spaces, so designed a structurally glazed, frameless glass screen which was constructed behind and above this existing oak screen into the chancel, creating a transparent separation.

 To separate the space into the south aisle, a Victorian oak tracery screen was relocated, and frameless, structural glazing inserted above, with the added benefit of opening up the Chancel to the Nave; as the congregation wanted to establish a more visual connection to the Chancel and altar.
 The glasswork was carried out by Jamie Paxton, a glazier and member of the congregation.